 RER C Station Champ de Mars-Tour Eiffel

-The Embassy is open from 9.00am to 5.00pm Monday to Friday except 2017 Public holidays.
+The Embassy is open from 9.00am to 5.00pm Monday to Friday except during public holidays.

 Passport, Consular and notarial services are available fom 9am to 12pm and from 2pm to 4pm Monday to Friday by appointment only.